adstuart/azure-vpn-s2s/3P-connectivity/README.md

 - [Cisco CSR - thanks again Jeremy!](https://github.com/jwrightazure/lab/tree/master/csr-vpn-to-csr-ikev2-overlappingAdress)
 - [Aviatrix](https://aviatrix.com/learn-center/cloud-networking/handling-overlapping-ips/)

-**Today, if you need a GA production ready solution today (_to meet the [ requirements](#typical-requirements) laid out in this specific document) the recommendation is to look at a third party NVA based architecture.
-(But please do kick the tyres on the preview featurs of the Cloud native solutions posed above).**
+**Today, if you need a GA production ready solution today (to meet the [ requirements](#typical-requirements) laid out in this specific document) the recommendation is to look at a third party NVA based architecture.
+(But please do kick the tyres on the preview features of the Cloud native solutions posed above).**

 ## Physical cloud edge/DMZ